List of Celtic place names in Galicia: Britonia

 There also existed a village called Bretonos near the city of Lugo, in the Middle Ages.

-Modern and mediaeval toponyms
+Modern and medieval toponyms

 While there are Celtic toponyms all over Galicia, most Celtic and pre-Latin toponyms can be found along the coastal areas, most notably in the Rías Altas region around A Coruña, and in the valley of the Ulla river.

 Regions, Mountains and Islands

 Some Galician regions - usually called 'comarcas' when spanning over several municipalities, or concellos (councils) otherwise - maintain names either directly inherited from pre-Roman tribal and sub-tribal names, or simply with pre-Roman origin: